Forest Adventure:

 Textural Forest Floor:

-Use a variety of natural textures on the floor, such as moss (preserved or artificial), bark pieces, and different types of leaves.
+In an area that won't be walked on, use a variety of natural textures on the floor, such as moss (preserved or artificial), bark pieces, and different types of leaves.

 Consider adding a small "stream" made with blue fabric and smooth stones.